mattmallencode/crm/README.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Primary Key, Integer | Integer | String | String | Datetime | String | Integer | String | String |

-+ deal_id - auto-incremented integer which is used as the primary key to uniquely identify a deal
++ deal_id - auto-incremented integer, used as primary key
-+ team_id - secondary key which is used to correlate a deal with a specific team
++ team_id - the team the deal belongs to
-+ name - the name given to the deal
++ name - the name of the deal
-+ stage - the deal stage, used to track the progression of the deal
++ stage - the deal stage
-+ close_date - the date the deal was closed, if it was closed
++ close_date - the date the deal was closed (optional)
-+ owner - the owner of the deal
++ owner - the deal owner
 + amount - value of the deal
 + associated_contact - contact associated with this deal
 + associated_company - company associated with this deal